-New Accounting Pronouncement
+New Accounting Pronouncement Adopted

 Leases - Issued in February 2016, Accounting Standards Update (ASU) No. 2016-02 requires lessees to recognize right-of-use assets and lease liabilities on the balance sheet for the rights and obligations created by all leases with terms of more than 12 months.
 This new accounting will apply to both types of leases-capital (or finance) leases and operating leases.
 Previously, GAAP has required only capital leases to be recognized on lessee balance sheets.
-The standard will take effect for fiscal years beginning after December 15, 2021, and for interim periods within fiscal years beginning after December 15, 2022.
-Early application will be permitted.
-The partnership is assessing the potential impact this guidance will have on its financial statements.
+The adoption of this standard had a material impact on the financial statements.
+The Company adopted the standard using the modified retrospective approach with January 1, 2022, as the date of initial adoption.
+The results for reporting periods after January 1, 2022 are presented under Topic 842, while prior periods have not been adjusted.